-Since it is only feasible to support (for the given hardware) a sample length of $M=10~\mathrm{kS}$ with the Oracle model, we also present its fingerprinting performance in Table IV.
-We measure the performance of the models when they are trained and validated with dataset collected using Setup 1 and tested with a portion of the test set obtained from unseen data collected from the same scenario.
-This evaluation is presented as the Train and Test Same Day (TTSD).
-Under the TTSD evaluation, the proposed Mbed model outperforms both Oracle and Mbed-ATN in terms of the TPR, FPR, and Top-1 accuracy.
-The performance of Mbed and Mbed-ATN were measured for a sample length of 1 MS Table V. Comparing the KPIs of these evaluations under the TTSD scenario, demonstrate an increase in TPR and Top-1 accuracy while lower FPR at higher sample lengths.
-These evaluations further portray that the significance of ATN module comes into play at larger sample length (M = 1 MS).
-This is intuitive as the GRU branch is able to decipher the time series relation better with longer sequence lengths.
-Table V shows a 2.8 % higher TPR, 23 % fewer false alarms, and 0.5 % greater top-1 accuracy with Mbed-ATN in contrast to Mbed unit alone under the TTSD condition.
+Since it is only feasible to support (for the given hardware) a sample length of $M=10~\rm kS$ with the Oracle model, we also present its fingerprinting performance in Table IV.
+We measure the performance of the models when they are trained and validated with the dataset collected using Setup 1 and tested with a portion of the test set obtained from unseen data collected from the same scenario, i.e., TTS.
+Under the TTS evaluation, the proposed Mbed model outperforms both Oracle and Mbed-ATN in terms of the TPR, FPR, and Top-1 accuracy.
+The performance of Mbed and Mbed-ATN was measured for a sample length of 1 MS Table V. Comparing the KPIs of these evaluations under the TTS scenario, demonstrate an increase in TPR and Top-1 accuracy while lower FPR at higher sample lengths.
+These evaluations further portray that the significance